carrpet/filey/README.md

 cargo test
 ```
 Integration tests are located in the `tests` directory and unit tests are in the source code file.
 Note that
-all the the tests rely on an external filesystem.
+all the tests rely on an external filesystem.

 ### Building Binary
 A binary can be built simply by executing